-Please cut out this form and return it in an envelope (no stamp required) to: Supporter Donations, Macmillan Cancer Support, FREEPOST LON15851, 89 Albert Embankment, London SE1 7UQ This booklet is for men who have had radiotherapy to the pelvic area and are experiencing late effects.
+This booklet is for women who have had radiotherapy to the pelvic area and are experiencing late effects.
 The pelvic area is the lower part of the tummy (abdomen) between the hip bones.
 There is also information for carers, family members and friends.

-The booklet explains how men can manage the late effects of pelvic radiotherapy.
+The booklet explains how women can manage the late effects of pelvic radiotherapy.
 It also has information on practical, emotional and financial issues.